AntifraudeDocs/antifraudedocsen.github.io/docs/1.0/analise.md

 Field defined in partnership with provider.

 Note: Among 15 fields available for customization, 5 are 256 alphanumeric characters and 10 are alphanumeric characters in size.
-Note2.: There are already 2 fields beyond the 15 available, which the store can send, which are:
+Note2.: There are already 2 fields beyond the 15 available, which the merchant can send, which are:
       - Segment = Merchant Segment Code (MCC).
-If it fits in more than one segment, send the code of the main segment that the store operates.
+If it fits in more than one segment, send the code of the main segment that the merchant operates.
-      - MerchantId = Store identifier in the shopkeeper.
-This identify is not the store identifier in the anti-fraud at Braspag.
-Example of sending, when the store works with marketplace, where you can send the identifier of the selling store (Seller).
+      - MerchantId = Merchant identifier in the shopkeeper.
+This identify is not the merchant identifier in the anti-fraud at Braspag.
+Example of sending, when the merchant works with marketplace, where you can send the identifier of the selling merchant (Seller).

 **Travel.CompleteRoute**{:.custom-attrib}  `optional`{:.custom-tag} `100`{:.custom-tag} `string`{:.custom-tag}
 Full trip route.
 Concatenation of legs (airport code) of origin and destination of the trip in the format, ORIG1-DEST1:ORIG2-DEST2.